Get fit with a little help from your phone!

 Finding a few minutes to be with yourself and concentrate on your health and fitness can be difficult.
 More to the point, not everyone is in a place where working out in a gym is feasible.
-Spending some time working on yoga poses each day has measurable health results without being high impact, or stressful on your body like some workouts.
+Spending some time working on yoga poses each day has measurable health results without being high impact or stressful on your body like some workouts.
 You also get the added benefit of a little slice of peace of mind while you go.
 This app runs in at $2.99, and is definitely worth taking a look at.

-2. Progression Fitness Tracker
+Progression Fitness Tracker

 The gym isn't a scary place for everyone, and for those who like to keep track of all their workouts, Progression Fitness Tracker is a great tool.
-You can build customized workouts for whatever you need.
-The hundreds of exercises can be filtered alphabetically, by equipment required, or by muscle group targeted.
-There are also pre-built workouts if you don't like building your own from scratch.
-Each exercise has an infographic page which includes instructions on proper form, equipment required, links to videos on youtube of the exercise performed correctly, and the muscles targeted.
-The app is certainly meant to be used during your workout, since it tracks the length of time each rep you complete takes.
-It also clocks in your full workout duration, and your calories burned.
-It even syncs up with Google Fit.
+Build customized workouts for from hundreds of exercises, which can be filtered alphabetically, by equipment required, or by muscle group targeted.
+There are also pre-built workouts if you don't want to build your own from scratch.
+Each exercise has an infographic page which includes instructions on proper form, equipment required, links to videos on YouTube of the exercise performed correctly, and the muscles targeted.
+The app is certainly meant to be used during your workout, since it tracks how long it take you to complete each rep. It also clocks in your full workout duration, and your calories burned and can be synced up with Google Fit.

-Whether you're trying to lose weight, gain weight, or even maintain where you are currently, tracking your calories is definitely advantageous.
-You could be working out like a beast 6 days a week, but if you don't know what kind of calories you're eating each day, you're not going to hit your goals.
-Which is where the Calorie Counter from MyFitnessPal comes in.
+Whether you're trying to lose weight, gain weight, or just maintain where you are at currently, tracking your calories is definitely advantageous.
+You could be working out like a beast 6 days a week, but if you don't know what kind of calories you're eating each day, you're probably not going to hit your goals — which is where the Calorie Counter from MyFitnessPal comes in.
 When using the app, it'll ask you to sign up or log in to my fitness pal, and then gets your height, weight, and activity level.
 From what you input about your fitness goals, the app will come up with a calorie goal for you to try and hit each day.

-This Calorie Counter also connects with plenty of other apps like Fitbit Tracker, and RunKeeper, as well as Misfit devices.
+This Calorie Counter also connects with plenty of other fitness-related apps like Fitbit Tracker, and RunKeeper, as well as Misfit devices.
 We're not sure anybody ever has fun tracking their calories each day, but this app definitely makes it simple and easy to do.
 No charts necessary here, just find your food, add it to your meals for the day and you're done.
 Counting calories can definitely help to keep you on track to meet your fitness goals, and Calorie Counter from MyFitnessPal does an excellent job of it.
 The app is absolutely free, but you can upgrade to a pro membership for $9.99 a month or $49.99 a year.

-4. Fitnet Personal Fitness Video
+Fitnet Personal Fitness Video

-Each video is part of a larger series, with multiple videos in each series, each individual video comes in at between 4 and 6 minutes long.
-You can make and schedule a fitness plan with sets of the videos, set goals for your length of activity each week, and track the number and type of workouts you finish each week.
+Each video is part of a larger series with multiple videos in each series, and each individual video comes in at between 4 and 6 minutes long.
+You can use the app to make and schedule a fitness plan with sets of the videos, set goals for your length of activity each week, and track the number and type of workouts you finish each week.
 You can even pick a trainer, which means you'll get messages from that trainer, along with their workout videos, and help from them in creating your schedule of workouts each week.

 Sworkit brings you circuit training in bite sized pieces.
 Sworkit is designed to fit into your schedule, which means that you can set how long you'd like to workout—whether you've got a full hour to spare, or just 5 minutes.
-They have pre-made workouts in 4 main categories Strength, Cardio, Yoga and Stretching.
+They have pre-made workouts in 4 main categories: Strength, Cardio, Yoga and Stretching.
 You also have the ability to build your own personalized workout from dozens of exercises, or copy a popular workout from one of their lists.
 There are over 160 exercises to choose and build with, and over a dozen workouts you can copy and customize.
 If you choose from the Sworkit workouts you have several options like what part of the body to focus on, and how long you'll be going for.
 During the workout you'll get a video of each exercise to help ensure you have proper form.